PenguinCloud/WaddleBot-Core/README.md

 # Project Overview
-MenialBot is a combination of a water service (MenailBotler) and serverless scripting (Lambda / OpenWhisk) which enables you to tag and direct traffic live to scripts any time anywhere!
+SealEnigmaBot is a combination of a watcher service and serverless scripting (Lambda / OpenWhisk) which enables you to tag and direct traffic live to scripts any time anywhere!
 The bot is built on top of MatterBridge, and supports all channels which MatterBridge does!

 <img height=400 alt="MenialBot Diagram" src="https://lh3.googleusercontent.com/u/0/drive-viewer/AFGJ81qdQcOY3JbDynETv3ANcdhD9rUNZvxNj3Vj5KVT-GYdDtoZee4w0NP0RTQmsQ-QPeXFS1DR0eW3ldXcu1FFqay8JfIxLA=w3799-h939"></a>